-D. Market Risk:
+D. Market Risk

 Market risk is a collective term for risks that are related to the changes and fluctuations of the financial markets.
 One actuarial assumption that has a material effect is the discount rate.
 The discount rate reflects the time value of money.
 An increase in discount rate leads to decrease in Defined Benefit Obligation of the plan benefits & vice versa.
-This assumption depends on the yields on the corporate/ government bonds and hence the valuation of liability is exposed to fluctuations in the vialuation date.
+This assumption depends on the yields on the corporate/government bonds and hence the valuation of liability is exposed to fluctuations in the yields as at the valuation date.